IaC Lab 3 -- Using GitLab CI to run Ansible playbooks and build new IOS XE Virtual Routers

 This opens the default editor defined by the `$EDITOR` environment variable.

-There we enter two sets of variables: one for hypervisor access from our development VM called DevNet, and one for SSH access to all virtual routers created by Ansible playbooks.
+Enter two sets of variables: one for hypervisor access from your development VM called DevNet, and one for SSH access to all virtual routers created by Ansible playbooks.

 ```bash